beyondcode/docs.beyondco.de/resources/docs/helo/1.0/basic-usage/mailboxes.md

 # Local Mailboxes

 The easiest way to catch incoming emails in HELO is by using local mailboxes.
 Local mailboxes are created automatically, when HELO receives an incoming email from your application.
-There is no need to manuall create these mailboxes.
+There is no need to manually create these mailboxes.

 ## Email details